airo-ugent/airo-mono/airo-robots/airo_robots/grippers/hardware/readme.md

 ## Debugging

-sudo apt-get install build-essential linux-source if
-`sudo dmesg | grep brltty` shows `usbfs: interface 0 claimed by ch341 while 'brltty' sets config #1` run `sudo apt remove brltty`
+If the Schunk doesn't show up as /dev/ttyUSB*, but `lsusb` lists `QinHeng Electronics CH340 serial converter`, and `sudo dmesg | grep brltty` shows `usbfs: interface 0 claimed by ch341 while 'brltty' sets config #1`, then:
+`sudo apt remove brltty`, replug the usb cable, the Schunk should now show up as /dev/ttyUSB*.

+Maybe necessary but unconfirmed: `sudo apt-get install build-essential linux-source`